validate

 | Workflow | --workflow <nameCode> | Online | Run the production-readiness checklist against a live workflow |

-File mode — one survey, offline
+File mode — one file, offline

 cotctl validate -f my-survey.yaml